Support Athens by Locals!

-Top Recommended Hotels To Stay in Santorini Island
+Top Recommended Hotels To Stay on Santorini Island

-Santorini Island is loaded with numerous tourist spots, so it certainly deserves a visit for at least a few days.
+Santorini Island has numerous tourist spots, so it certainly deserves a visit for at least a few days.

 The most enchanting feature of Santorini is its ultra-luxurious hotels and villas that offer remarkable hospitality and a spectacular view of the island.

 Here we have gathered the top picks for hotels in Santorini Island:

 Located at Fira’s city center and at a distance of 2.3 km from Exo Gialos Beach, an ideal accommodation with luxurious, clean, and nicely decorated rooms.

 Offers exceptional luxury to the guests with a seasonal outdoor swimming pool, a garden, and a terrace.
 Also, the hotel offers all guests free private parking and phenomenal room service.

 Each room is served with a flat-screen TV with satellite channels and a coffee maker machine.
 It’s situated in the best-rated area in Kamari and has an extremely hospitable staff.

 Features a phenomenal view of the Caldera from the hotel.
 Also, it offers beauty and massage services for individuals or couples.
 The best part is that the bus stop can be reached within 100m from the hotel, while Santorini Airport is just 8 km away.